osu-cascades/batabase/README.md

 - [ ] normalize table create file and class names
 - [ ] normalize names to either use label or name across models
 - [ ] add system tests for datagrid for better coverage
+- [ ] add tests for sign up, sign in, sign out, and other devise flows
 - [x] add ERD to readme

 ### Model